cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 ### From 2.6.0 to 2.7.3

 Timescaledb helm chart is introduced as a dependency.
-With this, timescaledb will get installed and configured in addition to existing components.
-ACP is able to make connection with timescaledb with default or custom configuration.
+With this, timescaledb gets installed and configured in addition to the existing components and acp is able to make connection with timescaledb with default or custom configuration.

 ### From 0.14.x, 0.15.3 to 0.16.3